jakobnissen/jakobnissen.github.io/posts/latency.md

 This changed with Julia 1.8, when the package [SnoopPrecompile.jl](https://github.com/timholy/SnoopCompile.jl) was released.
 With it, authors simply needed to create a block of code, that uses functionality from the package, and wrap it in a `@precompile_all_calls` macro.
 When running the macro, `SnoopPrecompile` will record all methods being compiled during execution of the code, and automatically emit precompilation statements for these during package installation time.
-Even cooler, during package loading after precompilation, the entire SnoopPrecompile codeblock will be a no-op, thus contributing minimally to latency itself.
+Even cooler, this _only_ happens during package installation: During normal package loading, the entire SnoopPrecompile codeblock will be compiled to a no-op, thus contributing minimally to latency itself.

 For example, a user could add this to their package: